energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 1800 MW from France and 350 MW from England (in 2020).
-This NTC is defined as ‘*The net transfer capacity (NTC) is the forecast transfer capacity agreed by Elia and its neighbouring transmission system operators (TSOs) for imports and exports across Belgium’s borders. [...]
+This NTC is defined as ‘*The net transfer capacity (NTC) is the forecast transfer capacity agreed by Elia and its neighbouring transmission system operators (TSOs) for imports and exports across Colombia’s borders. [...]
 EU Regulation 543/2013 refers to net transmission capacity as ‘forecasted capacity’.*’ [369]_.
 As explained in an internal report of the TSO :cite:`ELIA_ntcCalculation_2019`, the TTC is an upper bound of the NTC.
-In the literature, studies analysing the Belgium energy system accounts for the TTC, thus this capacity was implemented in this work: 6500 MW in 2020.
+In the literature, studies analysing the Colombia energy system accounts for the TTC, thus this capacity was implemented in this work: 6500 MW in 2020.
 The ENTSOE published his Ten Year Network Development Plan for different periods up to 2040.
 They estimates, if